-The scandals also teach us that a few brave individuals who break the spell of silence, who speak up and challenge the businesses, churches, spiritual gurus, media organizations, legal structures, health care systems, and family members who are complicit in the culture of denial – can create a new culture of truth and transparency that leads to tremendous healing.
+The scandals also teach us that a few brave individuals who break the spell of silence, who speak up and challenge the businesses, churches, gurus, media organizations, legal structures, health care systems, and family members who are complicit in the culture of denial – can create a new culture of truth and transparency that leads to tremendous healing.
 Our voices and our truth, especially when we come together, create change powerfully and quickly.
 This is the way our world will heal.

 5,000 years of Rape Consciousness

-Overt, culturally sanctioned sexual abuse still happens in many cultures in the world, but in others – such as the western world – the essence remains hidden from sight, repressed and kept as a forbidden secret.
+Overt, culturally sanctioned sexual abuse still happens in many cultures of the world, but in others – such as the western world – the essence remains hidden from sight, repressed and kept as a forbidden secret.
 No wonder we feel an immense sense of cognitive dissonance in our lives.
-On the surface we are told one story, of caring families, caring politicians, caring organizations.
+On the surface we are told one story, of caring families, caring leaders, caring organizations.
 Underneath is a completely different story, held in deep shadow.